 It’s no secret that for the past few years, ecommerce has been steadily on the rise … but the virus has sent it through the roof.
 Back in March, Nielsen reported that “Globally, online shopping adoption has gained traction thanks to improvements in infrastructure (speed and cost), participation, transparency and trust.
 The pathway for adoption is a familiar story around the world … COVID-19 may be a part of driving faster change.”

-It looks like Neilsen’s retail analysts were onto something: although online sales grew more slowly in July than in June, the Adobe Digital Economy Index found that ecommerce sales are still up 55% year over year for the first seven months of 2020, resulting in $434.5 billion in online spending.
-Adobe’s researchers expect 2020 online sales to surpass the total online sales in 2019 by early October.
+It looks like Nielsen’s retail analysts were onto something: although online sales grew more slowly in July than in June, ecommerce sales are still up 32% year over year in 2020, resulting in $791 billion in online spending.

 Digital payment methods are getting a boost